 The permit endorsed license applications require the submission of documents and may not be applied for online.
-A summary of license requirements is defined below and you may download the License Packet for further details and forms.
+A summary of license requirements is defined below.

-1. Complete the contractor license application form – select Building Contractor application or Utility Contractor application.
+- Complete the contractor license application form - Select 2020 Building Contractor Packet or 2020 Utility Contractor Packet.
 The application must be signed by the owner or company principal.
 Additionally, utility applicants require the signature of the license holder and first-time applicants must apply in person.

-3. Provide valid Certificate of Liability Insurance form with NCC as the certificate holder and the minimum coverage defined in the License Packet.
-The Certificate shall read: NCC Department of Land Use, License Processing, 87 Reads Way, New Castle DE 19720.
+- Provide valid Certificate of Liability Insurance form with NCC as the certificate holder and the minimum coverage defined in the License Packet.
+The Certificate Holder shall read: NCC Department of Land Use, License Processing, 87 Reads Way, New Castle DE 19720.

-4. Statutory Compliance Bond for the license year - This bond must be on the NCC bond form and include the principal or license holder’s signature and the Power of Attorney form from the surety agency.
+- Statutory Compliance Bond for the license year - This bond must be on the 2020 Statutory Compliance Bond Form and include the Power of Attorney form from the surety agency.
 NCC does not accept continuation certificates.

 The following items may be required and are dependent upon the type of work performed by the contractor.

-5. Authorized Agent Form - This optional form identifies all representatives that are authorized to act on behalf of a licensed contractor other than the principal or license holder.
-It is required to be updated annually.
+- Identification of Authorized Agents Form - This optional form identifies all representatives that are authorized to act on behalf of a licensed contractor.
+2020 Identification of Authorized Agents

-6. New Home Builders Warranty - Contractors permitting new homes are required to provide a New Home Warranty.
-Please provide the current enrollment letter from a NCC approved warranty company.
+- New Home Builders Warranty - Contractors permitting new homes are required to provide a New Home Warranty.
+Please provide a current enrollment letter from a NCC approved warranty company.

-7. State of Delaware Trade License for HVACR and Plumbing Contractors – all HVACR and Plumbing contractors are required to provide a copy of their current DE Division of Professional Regulation wall size license.
+- State of Delaware Trade License for HVACR and Plumbing Contractors - All HVACR and Plumbing contractors are required to provide a copy of their current DE Division of Professional Regulation wall size license.
 This license will define the trade categories a license holder is authorized to perform work under in the State of Delaware.

-8. Specialty Trade Requirements – contractors applying for utility licenses that do not hold a DE Division of Professional Regulation license may require the following at time of application:
+- Specialty Trade Requirements - Contractors applying for utility licenses that do not hold a DE Division of Professional Regulation license may require the following at time of application:

-B. Sewer and Drain Cleaners - License holder must have equipment approval letter for the NCC Department of Special Services.
+B. Sewer and Drain Cleaners - License holder must have a current Equipment Approval Letter from the NCC Department of Public Works.

-C. Outside Utility Contractor - License holder must obtain a Qualification Letter from NCC Special Services.
+C. Outside Utility Contractor - License holder must have a current Prequalification Letter from NCC Department of Public Works.

-10. Fees – all License and Code Book fees are due at time of application.
-Applicable fees are defined on the license applications and in the Contractor License Packet.
+6. Fees - All License and Code Book fees are due at time of application.
+Applicable fees are defined on the license applications and in the license packets.